 Both calling and going there in-person are time-consuming options.
 If you want to do it the easy way, you can send a letter to your supplier with the help of DoNotPay.
 Follow these steps to receive our help:

-- Access our app either through your web browser or iOS device
+- Access our app either through your web browser

 - Select the ‘Corona Relief’ option

 - Tell us what you need help with

 - Give us some basic information about yourself